xdsanzxd/CoreFrameworkAndroidCryptocurrencies/README.md

          }

-Steps by Steps:
+-Steps:

-1.- Connect your mobile devices in your computer.
+    -1.- Connect your mobile devices in your computer.

-2.- Active D
+    -2.- Active D
-1.- Get the UDID of your mobiles with the next command.
+    -3.- Get the UDID of your mobiles with the next command. adb devices
-    adb devices
-    -Then open TestNG file and put the result in "udid" parameter.
+         Then open TestNG file and put the result in "udid" parameter.

-2.- Run TestNG.xml file
+    -4.- Run TestNG.xml file